ankitects/anki-manual/src/deck-options.md

 for more examples.

 ### Graduating interval
-The delay between answering 'Good' on a card with no steps left, and seeing the card again.
+The delay in days between answering 'Good' on a card with no steps left, and seeing the card again.
-After finishing the learning steps, the next interval will be “Graduating interval”
+In our previous example, if you have Graduating Interval setted to 2 days, When you press 'Good' on the third time anki will show you that card again in two days.

 ### Easy interval
 The delay between answering 'easy' on a learning